Skip to Content

 • Medical and dental insurance.

-When deducting federal and state taxes, keep in mind these numbers will be for filing as a single adult — no family write-offs.
+When deducting federal and state taxes, keep in mind these numbers will be for filing as a single adult—no family write-offs.

 Medical and dental deductions are excluded from child support because they will be addressed in a different section of your parenting plan.
 As a matter of law, parents who divorce are required to provide health insurance for their children.

-Percentage Per Child
+Percentage Per Child: Key Considerations

 The final element of the child support equation is to divide net resources by a percentage that is determined by the number of children you have: